FusionAuth/fusionauth-site/site/_drafts/securely-implement-oauth-in-react.md

 {: .legend}
 `File: server/index.js`

-When a user goes to (or is redirected to) the `/` route, the code in `_.js` will execute.
-(I wish we could name the file `.js`, but that's just not an option, because `require` doesn't include the filetype, which turns poor, elegant `.js` into an empty string.)
+When a user goes to (or is redirected to) the `/` route, the code in `_.js` will execute (I wish we could name the file `.js`, but that's just not an option, because `require` doesn't include the filetype, which turns poor, elegant `.js` into an empty string).
 This root path is great for serving the single page of a single page application.
-Because React is running on its own separate Node instance, we'll just use `/` to redirect to `localhost:8080/`.
+Since React is running on its own separate Node instance, we'll just use `/` to redirect to `localhost:8080/`.

 ```
 server